getrupendra/terraform_exercise/README.md

 export  TF_VAR_private_key_location  = "</path/to/store/privatekey/to/ssh_to_ec2>"
 ```

+Note:
-Note: The IAM roles and permissions are not taken care.
+1. The IAM roles and permissions are not taken care.
 It is assumed that IAM user for terraform provisioning has all required permissions upfront.
+2. It takes some time for EC2 to complete mounting EFS.
+You can check EFS mount after 30 - 40 seconds.